 About the Plan

-The Colorado Water Plan is our state’s framework for solutions to our water challenges.
+The Colorado Water Plan is the state’s framework for solutions to its water challenges.
 It guides future decision-making to address water challenges with a collaborative, balanced, and solutions-oriented approach.

-We have learned through the work of the Technical Update (formerly, Statewide Water Supply Initiative) and the long histories of the Interbasin Compact Committee and Basin Roundtables that our current statewide water trajectory is neither desirable nor sustainable.
-Building on a decade of grass-roots civic engagement, the Water Plan aims to showcase solutions with broad support that strategically address Colorado's most difficult water challenges.
+We have learned through the the Technical Update (released in 2019), as well as close collaboration with the Interbasin Compact Committee and nine basin roundtables, that it is critical to work towards a sustainable water future.
+Building on a decade of grassroots civic engagement, the Water Plan aims to showcase solutions with broad support that strategically address Colorado's most difficult water challenges.